ifaronti/Finance-App/README.md

 - [My github](https://github.com/ifaronti)

 ## Acknowledgments
-[Anthony](https://github.com/purplenimbus) - Helped with suggesting different approach to my architecture to prevent unecessary useage of state management extras when the available default APIs are enough given good structure.
+[Anthony](https://github.com/purplenimbus) - Helped with suggesting different approach to my architecture to prevent unecessary use of state management extras when the default APIs are enough given good structure.
 I refactored the entire app after his initial review of the code base.